NalinDalal/Cohort-2/week_10/README.md

 # Assignment for this week
+Assignments/week-10
+1st one done along with comments

+then after that
 Try creating a todo application that let’s a user signup, put todos and fetch todos.
 Use
 Typescript as the language